globalbioticinteractions/deadwood2021/index.md

 [ForBio](https://www.forbio.uio.no/) and [UiB](https://www.uib.no/) Dead Wood Meeting 2021, Satellite workshops cover (1) Managing interactions data and (2) Analysis and visualization of interaction datasets .
 The goals is to introduce basics of current informatics methods in working with interaction data to students and researchers of dead wood systems.

+During this two-day long, participatory workshop, students and researchers will explore the current informatics methods used to work with interaction data "in the wild."
+Our group exploration into the data will cover the data origins, data integration process, data publishing, data analysis, and data visualization.

 In the morning sessions, [Dr. Talya Hackett](https://www.zoo.ox.ac.uk/people/dr-talya-hackett#/) (postdoctoral researcher at the Department of Zoology, University of Oxford, England, UK) shares insights into constructing, publishing, analyzing, and visualizating interaction data.

 In the afternoon sessions, [Jorrit Poelen](https://jhpoelen.nl) (co-founder of Global Biotic Interactions, Ronin Research Scholar and Research Affiliate at UC Santa Barbara Cheadle Center for Biodiversity and Ecological Restoration), facilitates hands-on assignments on current informatics methods to publish and re-use interaction data, as well as introducing ways to visualize interactions data.